SkygearIO/guides/cms/cms-basics.md

 ## Introduction

 Skygear CMS aims to provide a user friendly-interface for business user to update the content of the app.
-As a developer, you can customize the YML file at the Developer Portal.
+As a developer, you can customize the YAML file at the Developer Portal.
 Below are the 5 major CMS features:

 ### Content management
 Display, filter, sort, create, and update records, including relation records.